Ryanair to bid for IAG slots at London's Gatwick

 BRUSSELS Ryanair (RYA.I) will bid for the slots IAG (ICAG.L) has agreed to release at London's Gatwick airport as a condition of its takeover of Aer Lingus AERL.I, Ryanair Chief Executive Michael O'Leary said on Wednesday.

-IAG, which owns British Airways, gained EU approval for its 1.3-billion-euro (916 million pounds) bid for Ireland's Aer Lingus on Tuesday after agreeing to improve concessions to ease competition concerns, including giving up five slots at the London airport.
+IAG, which owns British Airways, gained EU approval for its 1.3-billion-euro ($1.4 billion) bid for Ireland's Aer Lingus on Tuesday after agreeing to improve concessions to ease competition concerns, including giving up five slots at the London airport.

 "We welcome the proposals by IAG that they would surrender some slots in Gatwick.
 We will certainly be bidding for the slots and we would certainly want to expand services we offer at Gatwick," O'Leary told a news conference in Brussels.